Faculty of Social Sciences, University of Buenos Aires: Political and institutional life

 Like the rest of the University of Buenos Aires's faculties, the Faculty of Social Sciences operates under the principle of tripartite co-governance, wherein authorities are democratically elected and professors, students and graduates are represented in the faculty's governing bodies.
 The faculty is headed by a Dean (decana or decano), who presides over the Directive Council (Consejo Directivo).
 The Directive Council is made up of eight representatives for the professors, four representatives of the student body, and four representatives of the faculty's graduates.
 Deans are elected by the Directive Council every four years, while elections to the council take place every two years.

 Administrative work is further carried out by appointed secretariats.
 Each of the graduate courses is also administered through democratically elected directors and Juntas de Carrera.
 Since 2022, the dean of the Faculty of Social Sciences has been Dr. Ana Josefina Arias.

 Notable people

-Notable alumni of the Faculty of Social Sciences include former Cabinet Chiefs Juan Manuel Abal Medina and Santiago Cafiero, politicians Gladys González, Guadalupe Tagliaferri, Daniel Arroyo, Silvia Lospennato, and Laura Alonso (all licenciates in Political Science), as well as sociologists Alcira Argumedo, Horacio González, Hilda Herzer, and Nathalia González Seligra.
+Notable alumni of the Faculty of Social Sciences include former Cabinet Chiefs Juan Manuel Abal Medina and Santiago Cafiero, politicians Gladys González, Guadalupe Tagliaferri, Daniel Arroyo, Silvia Lospennato, and Laura Alonso (all licentiates in Political Science), as well as sociologists Alcira Argumedo, Horacio González, Hilda Herzer, Néstor Perlongher and Nathalia González Seligra.

 Notable faculty at FSoc include Nobel Peace Prize laureate Adolfo Pérez Esquivel, Dora Barrancos, Juan Carlos Portantiero (who served as dean from 1990 to 1998), Atilio Borón, Tomás Várnagy, Pedro Brieger, Christian Castillo, Daniel Filmus, and Carla Carrizo.